Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 6. Don’t Forget Your Credentials

 Content marketing strategies for dentists should strive to build trust with potential patients.
 There are two things that build trust in patients: character and competence.
 Your credentials create a foundation for both.
-Highlight your experience, specialty areas and memberships, as well as any personal awards or achievements in the field.
+When creating dental web content, highlight your experience, specialty areas and memberships, as well as any personal awards or achievements in the field.
 These accomplishments show your hard work and success.

 Awards or accolades received by your practice should be front and center on your website, as these differentiate you from the local competition and other dental marketing websites.
-The dental specialists at Ueno Center received advanced training at some of the top universities in the world.
-This information, which will surely attract patients who want premium care, is posted right on Ueno’s home page.
+Make sure your dental content writer uses these awards wherever possible to help reinforce your authority in the industry.

 7. Invest in Customer Reviews